rmbennet/RobsSimpleNN/README.md

 In the spirit of getting a very simple neural network up and running, this project seeks to learn the basic operators such as `AND` , `OR` , and `NOT` with a single linear layer.
 These are linearly separable.

 Because they are linearly separable, a single linear layer should be fine.
-Because of our choice of loss function, we will instead try it with a linear layer, followed by a softmax.
+Because of our choice of loss function, we will instead try it with a linear layer, followed by a sigmoid.
 Here is the network structure:

 ![Basic Network Structure](readme_images/network_structure.jpeg)